wingardium-leviosa/ClimateCoach/README.md

-## Code used to generate Climate Coach webpage dashboard
+## Climate Coach webpage dashboard

 Create a file `config.py` that includes the following information: